vaaravind/customer-churn-analysis/README.md

 #  Customer Churn Analysis — Telecom

-> * Portfolio Project* | Python · Pandas · Seaborn · Matplotlib
+> * Portfolio Project | Python · Pandas · Seaborn · Matplotlib · Scikit-learn

 ##  Project Overview

-A telecom company is losing customers at an alarming rate of **26.5%** — above the industry average.
+This project analyzes customer churn patterns in a telecom dataset with an overall churn rate of 26.5%.
+It identifies key churn drivers, high-risk customer segments, and baseline predictive insights for retention strategy.
 This project identifies *who* is leaving, *why* they are leaving, and *what the business should do* to fix it.